-How to Buy NEM – A Beginner’s Guide
+How to Buy NEM (XEM) – A Beginner’s Guide

 NEM is a blockchain protocol developed in Singapore back in 2015, that aims to be a fast and robust payment system.
-In this post, I’ll explain what NEM is in a nutshell, review its differences from other cryptocurrencies and also explain how you can buy its currency, XEM.
+In this post, I’ll explain what NEM is, review its differences from other cryptocurrencies and also explain how you can buy its currency, XEM, online.

 NEM uses XEM tokens as its peer to peer currency.
 In order to buy NEM tokens you’ll need to do the following:

 - Get a NEM wallet (e.g. Coinomi, Exodus)

 - Deposit BTC to the exchange and trade it for XEM

 - Withdraw the XEM coins to your wallet

 That’s how to buy NEM in a nutshell.
 If you want a more detailed explanation about NEM and how to buy it keep on reading, here’s what I’ll cover: